How to Change or Reset a WordPress Password (2023)

 Click Go to update the password in the database.

 FTP is a very popular way of accessing WordPress website files.
-For this method, you need to connect to your website using an FTP client.
+To use this method, you need to connect to your website using an FTP client.

 Very Important: This method modifies the functions.php file.
-This is a very critical file, and you should be careful when codifying it.
-If you haven't handled WordPress files before, we highly recommend trying other password recovery methods.
+It is a critical file, so you should be careful when codifying it.
+We highly recommend trying other password recovery methods if this is your first time handling WordPress files.

 Once connected to the website backend, go to your theme folder (generally located at wp-content/themes).
 You'll find the functions.php in the folder.
 Download it to the local machine.

-Very Important: As soon as the download finishes, make a copy of the file.
+Note: As soon as the download finishes, copy the file.
 If anything goes wrong, you can upload this copy to restore the original functions.php file on your website.

 Open the files in the editor of your choice, go to the top of the file (under the first opening PHP tag <?php), and add the following snippet to it.